CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### BFD for PIM Neighbors

-You can use {{<link url="Bidirectional-Forwarding-Detection-BFD" text="bidirectional forward detection">}} (BFD) for PIM neighbors to detect link failures.
+You can use {{<link url="Bidirectional-Forwarding-Detection-BFD" text="BFD">}} for PIM neighbors to detect link failures.
 When you configure an interface, include the `pim bfd` option.
 The following example commands configure BFD between leaf01 and spine01:

 {{< tabs "TabID709 ">}}
 {{< tab "NCLU Commands ">}}